petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

     }
     ```

-## Replace App Settings
+## Replace App Settings JSON

-1. Add the following json into the `appsettings.json` and `appsettings.Development.json` files.
+1. Replace the JSON in the `appsettings` and `appsettings.Development` JSON files.

     ```
     {